jake-utk/simon-guitar-project/readme.md

 - As a player, I need the board to light up as the computer makes selections, so I can see what pattern to emulate.
 - As a player, I need the board to light up as I click my selections, so I can tell what pick I made.
 - As a player, I need the pattern of selections the computer makes to be tracked, so that the winning sequence is recorded and can be compared against.
-  -As a player, I want my selections to be tracked, so that my sequence can be matched to the computer's to see if I passed the round.
+- As a player, I want my selections to be tracked, so that my sequence can be matched to the computer's to see if I passed the round.
 - As a player, I need a turn indicator, so I know when it's my turn without having to keep track myself.
 - As a player, I need the turns to alternate between player and computer, so that the rounds can be progressed.
 - As a player, I want to see a message that tells me when the computer's turn is going on, so I know when to pay attention to the sequence on the game board.